 European Union official says Nord Stream pipeline damage was likely "a deliberate act" as nations ramp up energy security

-European Union official says Nord Stream pipeline damage was likely "a deliberate act" as nations ramp up energy securityget the free app

 European companies are ramping up security around pipelines and energy prices are climbing again as the suspected sabotage of two pipelines that deliver natural gas from Russia underscored the vulnerability of Europe's energy infrastructure and prompted the EU to warn of possible retaliation.